qdw-luke/arcadia-airlines/readme.md

 But before you edit and run the report you will need to load the data so skip down to Loading the Data at the bottom.

+You can preview the report right in Visual Studio but also you can upload it here http://lshulman-pc/Reports/ of course put your own Computer in there.

 ##Use case 3: Python Bokeh

 So this is the most technical of the use cases.
 [Bokeh](http://bokeh.pydata.org/en/latest/) is one of 15 python libraries that are in the pantheon of amazing tools for data science.
 It provides a rich data visualization libary very much like [D3](https://d3js.org/) but it offers some differences that may make it easier to use because you don't need to directly interface with the DOM or frankly learn javascript.